stclib/STC/README.md

 Installation
 ------------

 Because it is headers only, files can simply be included in your program.
 The functions will be inlined by default.
-If the library is extensively used accross many files with same instantiated type, alternatively compile as a library to minimize executable size;  specify -DSTC_HEADER on the compiler line, and put all the instantiations of the containers you use in one C file, e.g.
+If containers are extensively used accross many files with the same instantiated type, it is recommended to build as a library to minimize executable size.
+In this case, specify -DSTC_HEADER to the compiler, and put all the instantiations of the containers used in one C file, e.g.
 ```
 #define STC_IMPLEMENTATION
 #include <stc/cvector.h>